I am Jo Hamlyn, I am a freelance web designer based in London.

-Despite its beauty, I left the bustling metropolitan Plymouth and on my 19th Birthday to come to London to study Business.
-I never really had much ambition except for wanting to moving to London whilst I was growing up, this could be because when I was at school Computer Science wasn’t really an option, possibly not.
+Despite its beauty, I left Plymouth on my 19th Birthday to come to London to study Business.
+I never really had much ambition except for wanting to move to London whilst I was growing up, potentially because when I was at school studying Computer Science wasn’t really an option, who knows!

-Clearly, the love for London has stuck, the degree in Business, not so much.
+The love for London stuck, the degree in Business didn’t.

 I moved swiftly from working in Camden to the London Astoria, home to many a legendary live rock concert and the incredible G-A-Y Night Club.
-I stayed at the Astoria until its closure in 2014, at which point I was 25 and working in a nightclub had changed from glamorous and exciting to exhausting, 25 can be quite old in the wrong setting!
+I stayed at the Astoria until its closure in 2009.

 It was incredibly rewarding working with creative young people facilitating opportunities and an environment for them to follow their dreams and explore their creativity.
 I became a specialist in Child Protection, writing the Academies Child Protection Policy, and worked on some incredible projects including founding the Haringey Youth Festival which still runs today.

-However, as I entered my 30’s I couldn’t shake the feeling that I wasn’t exploring my own creativity.
-I started reading lots of books, listening to hours of podcasts and using up all my internet allowance downloading TED talks and decided that working in the tech industry would be the kind of place I would be able to be creative and truly myself.
+However, as I approached my 30’s I couldn’t shake the feeling that I wasn’t exploring my own creativity.
+I started reading lots of books, listening to hours of podcasts, using up all my internet allowance downloading TED talks and in 2015 decided that working in the tech industry would be the kind of place I would be able to be creative and truly myself.
 I think I felt that an industry so focused on the future and committed to lifelong learning and innovation would always be an exciting place to be.

-I studied at General Assembly and in early 2017 became a full-time freelance Web Designer.
+I studied at General Assembly in the Summer of 2016 and in early 2017 became a full-time freelance Web Designer.